tanikasuresh/DETE-Employee-Exit-Survey-Analysis/README.md

+### The following data is from the Department of Education, Training and Employment (DETE) in Australia and comprises of employee exit surveys.

+The data contains 51 columns and 822 rows that captures the background of the respondent and their opinion about the company prior to leaving.
+Our task will be to analyze the respondents that resigned from the company and better understand the trend behind their resignation from the company and whether there was any dissatisfaction with the company.

 ## Data Cleaning
 In order to ensure that the data is fit for analysis, we need to remove any extra columns, rename the columns for easier handling, and ensure that all values in a column are standardized.